rikusarlin/simpleweb/README.md

 - Figure out how to Set up simple web server and connection pool with raw Java 21, without any framework
 - See whether we can compile the two tools (database writers and readers) to native with GraalVM with some ease

-Theory is that UUIDv4 primary keys take longer to insert when size of the table gets bigger.
-This should not happen with UUIDv7 keys, at lest not to same extent.
+Theory is that UUIDv4 primary keys take longer to insert when size of the table gets bigger, since the B-tree backing up the primary key index is not that well compatible with randomness of UUIDv4.
+This should not happen with UUIDv7 keys, at lest not to same extent, since UUIDv7 keys begin with timestamps, making it uniformly growing.
+This makes it easier to keep the B-tree in balance.
 To study that, we insert rows 500k at a time and print out the average insertion time and chart these.

-For reading both should, in, theory, handle ewually.
+For reading both should, in theory, handle ewually.

 ## API
 We are creating an API with following 4 endpoints: